State of Minnesota -

 Site Architectures, Journey Maps & Design System Building

-A new identity drew inspiration from the Fibonacci spiral and state icon to create the new logo and roll out a new education system in print, digital and web.
-Assets included a customized photo library, iconography and graphics.
-The new assets were shared internally and used for town hall meetings, cohort and leadership workshops, webinars, education center signage, marketing campaigns and graduation collateral.
+• Print, digital and web marketing assets included a customized photo library, iconography and graphics for town hall meetings, cohort and leadership workshops, webinars, education center signage, educational materials, marketing campaigns and graduation collateral.

 Educational Opportunities